GabrielKiesshau/awesome-smbx/README.md

 * [Conveyor Walls](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=24042) - Player can boost up vertically!
 Also you can press Jump or Altjump button to boost up even more.
 It even works with NPCs (well actually it works only with SMB3 Goomba, Grand-Goomba and SMW Spiny, but you can change those stuff in code).
 * [customblockanim.lua](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=23899) - This script lets you customize blocks kinda like you would customise NPCs, BGOs and effects in txt files.
 * [Customized Billy Gun](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=24118) - Billy gun with custom projectile.
+* [Custom Inventory System](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=25635) - A custom inventory system, but works pretty similar to the New Super Mario Bros one.
 * [Custom Lift Platform](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=24285) - SMW Lift Platform, but it's a bit different.
 * [Eating Vine Heads](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=24117) - Vine heads that replicate Super Mario World's more closely, eating blocks that don't block their path - and solid blocks, too, if they're directly above where they spawn!
 They'll also eat NPCs like coins, and can be configured to eat a lot more or a lot less.
 Comes in regular, mutant, and player-controlled variations.
 * [Elite Koopa Troopas](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=24083) - The Elite Koopas are custom NPCs that were used in SMW Hacking.